US envoy: Afghan, Taliban team ready to set talks agenda

 Since the Afghan-Taliban talks started in September, violence has spiked significantly.
 The Taliban have staged deadly attacks on Afghan forces while keeping their promise not to attack U.S. and NATO troops.
 The attacks have drawn a mighty retaliation by the Afghan air force, backed by U.S. warplanes.
 International rights groups have warned both sides to avoid inflicting civilian casualties.

-Still, Washington announced last month it was speeding up its troop withdrawal by pulling out 2,500 more troops by January and leaving barely 2,000 American soldiers in Afghanistan.
-NATO, with its 11,000 soldiers currently in the country faces a dilemma in deciding the pace of its own withdrawal.
-The U.S.-Taliban deal from February calls for NATO to be out of Afghanistan by May.
+NATO has roughly 11,000 troops in Afghanistan, but under the U.S.-Taliban deal, all foreign troops would leave the country by May 1 if conditions allow.
+Stoltenberg has said that NATO faces a “difficult dilemma” over what to do.

+A decision on its future in Afghanistan, where NATO has led international security efforts since 2003 in the hope of keeping extremist groups at bay, is expected to be made in February after President-elect Joe Biden takes office.

-Taliban today control or hold sway over nearly half of Afghanistan and are at their strongest since the 2001 U.S.-led invasion toppled their regime over sheltered al-Qaida mastermind Osama bin Laden.
+The Taliban today control or hold sway over nearly half of Afghanistan and are at their strongest since the 2001 U.S.-led invasion toppled their regime over sheltering al-Qaida mastermind Osama bin Laden.

 Many Afghans, particularly in larger urban areas fear a return of their repressive regime that harshly punished those who defied their strict Islamic edicts.
 Unlike when they ruled, the Taliban now say they will allow girls to go to school and women to work and hold public office, though they will not allow a woman to become president or a chief justice of Afghanistan's Supreme Court.

-Associated Press writer Tameem Akhgar in Kabul, Afghanistan, contributed to this report.
+Associated Press writers Robert Burns and Ken Guggenheim in Washington, Tameem Akhgar in Kabul, Afghanistan, and Lorne Cook in Brussels contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.